About Northeast Pollinator Plants

 The farm, River Berry Farm, is an organic small fruit and vegetable farm, located in Fairfax, Vermont.
 Jane and her husband, David Marchant, have been managing their farm on the banks of the Lamoille River since 1991.
 Stop by and visit if you're in the area!
 The pollinator plants are available at the farm from June 1st through the end of September.
 (Click on our farm name for link to our website with directions).
-The farm stand is open daily, 10 a.m.to 6 p.m., May 1 - Halloween, but it does go self-serve around July 4th for the rest of the season, so it would be wise to email us to let us know you are coming: email@example.com .
+The farm stand is open daily, 10 a.m.to 6 p.m., second Saturday in May through Halloween, but it does go self-serve around July 4th for the rest of the season, so it would be wise to email us to let us know you are coming: firstname.lastname@example.org .

 As a retired landscape architect, Jane knows first hand what it is like to do some careful research in making an ideal plant list only to find that the right plants simply are not available.

-Meanwhile, Jane has been giving presentations on Landscape Design for Pollinators around the region, and teaching a course at the University of Vermont, offering a list of the best plants to provide pollinator foraging and nesting materials for the New England and New York states.
+Meanwhile, Jane has been giving presentations on Landscape Design for Pollinators around the region, and taught a course at the University of Vermont, offering a list of the best plants to provide pollinator foraging and nesting materials for the New England and New York states.
 Invariably, the question would be asked, WHERE can we get those plants?
 Frustrated by the limited sources of native plants, Jane decided... "well someone has to do this"... so here you have it, the birth of a regional pollinator plants mail-order nursery, launched in the fall of 2015.

 Jane gives frequent talks on planting for pollinators.
 If you are interested in scheduling a talk, email us at: email@example.com .